wojtekmach/keathley.github.io/_posts/2013-06-24-DateTime-weirdness.md

   #=> #<DateTime: 2001-02-03T04:05:06+07:00 ...>
 {% endhighlight %}

 This has the added benefit of actually enforcing a date format which is something that I should have been done from the beginning anyway.
-In the end this is really a non-issue since strptime does what we need.
-It seems that DateTime.parse is working on as intended while being simultaneously pretty useless.
+In the end this isn't really an issue as much as it is informative about the way that ruby handles date time parsing.

 [date-time-docs]: http://www.ruby-doc.org/stdlib-2.0/libdoc/date/rdoc/DateTime.html#method-c-parse